Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 On any trip, Sam and I try to learn about the culture of a destination rather than simply checking off a list of must-see attractions.
 After all, one of the major benefits of travel is that it opens your mind to other cultural perspectives.

-We decided to embrace Italian culture in two ways: by eating our weight in gelato and attending the opera in Rome.
-Both were great experiences we embraced enthusiastically.
+During our three days in Rome, we decided to embrace Italian culture in two ways: by eating our weight in gelato and attending the opera.
+Both were great experiences that we embraced enthusiastically.

 Several weeks before our trip, we searched online to see what events would be happening in Italy during our time there, and saw that Henry Purcell’s Dido and Aeneas would be playing at the Teatro dell’Opera di Roma.

 Though I love live theater (especially attending Broadway shows in NYC), I’d never been to an opera, and I wasn’t quite sure what to expect.
 I admit the idea of an opera conjured up mental images of hefty prima donnas shattering windowpanes with their screeching voices.
 But I decided to attend with an open mind.

 We purchased our tickets online in advance, and we were pleased to see that ticket prices were more affordable than we expected.
 Though orchestra seats were pricey, tickets for balcony seats only cost around €30 per person.